Table of Contents

-Lighting / pre-heating takes some time.
+The MSR Whisperlite needs to be pre-heated, and that takes time.
 You need to fill the lower cup with fuel, light it and wait until the metal is hot.
 It’s during this time that the stove gets really sooty and black.
-That said, we’ve found that after you’ve finished using it, you can blow most of the soot off fairly easily.
+I’ve found that after you’ve finished using it, you can blow most of the soot off easily.

-To be honest, the stove’s performance with petrol is quite poor.
-It can take up to five minutes to boil a litre of water, depending on the quality of the fuel we’re using.
-Time was not really a concern for us for most of the trip – you can be doing other things while water boils.
+The stove’s performance with petrol is quite poor.
+It can take up to five minutes to boil a litre of water, depending on the quality of the fuel.
+Time has never really been a big concern – I do other things while water boils.

-Our only REAL gripe with the product is that we can’t change the heat level while we’re cooking, but more on that below…
+My only gripe with the product is that I can’t change the heat level while I’m cooking, but more on that below…

-– You can burn almost any fuel available all over the world (we use petrol because of it’s abundance).
+– You can burn almost any fuel available all over the world (I always use petrol/gasoline).

-- We haven’t yet replaced a seal in the pump or stove, despite using the stove for four or five years.
+– I’ve only JUST replaced the seals in the pump, after using the stove for four or five years.
 Due to the Whisperlite’s simplicity and sound construction, it seems like it will genuinely last a lifetime.

 – It’s silent compared to other multifuel stoves with simmer control (eg. MSR Dragonfly).